Chikarasaurus Rex: How to Hatch a Dinosaur: Aftermath

 On June 4, Fire Ant revealed the reason why he was taken out of the ten-man tag team match, when he announced that he had suffered a broken left ankle, which would sideline him for an estimated ten to twelve weeks.
 After earning their third point at Chikarasaurus Rex: How to Hatch a Dinosaur, Dasher Hatfield and Mark Angelosetti received their shot at the Campeonatos de Parejas on July 29, but failed in their attempt to dethrone The Young Bucks.
 After losing 17 at Chikarasaurus Rex, Gekido went on a losing streak against the likes of 3.0, Gran Akuma, Green Ant, Jigsaw, The Mysterious and Handsome Stranger, and Sugar Dunkerton.
 After not being heard from in nine weeks, 17 returned in a blog entry on Chikara's official website on August 6, threatening that Quackenbush's inability to finish him off would come back to haunt him.
 17 also revealed that Quackenbush had told him to leave Chikara and never return, before breaking his fingers, while also claiming to feel vindicated by Quackenbush's act, noting that Gekido's goal from the outset was to expose Chikara's "dark underbelly".
 On August 18, 17 returned to the ring with Quackenbush in a tag team match, where he and The Shard faced Quackenbush and Jigsaw.
 Quackenbush lost the match, being disqualified for "excessive punishment" after hitting 17 with all four versions of his Quackendriver.
 Three days later, 17's profile was removed from the promotion's official website, with Derek Sabato announcing that his Chikara career had ended as a result of Quackenbush's actions.
-17 returned in late 2013 as part of a group of rudos from Chikara's past.
+The character of 17 returned in late 2013 as part of a group of rudos from Chikara's past; however, this 17 was actually Ophidian under the mask.